-I confess the sheep were really my husband, Adam’s, idea.
-As the sole lamb-eater among us he wanted the option of home-grown rack-of-lamb on the table (with homemade mint jelly and handcrafted artisan bread, I’m sure).
+I, the uncertain shepherdess, confess the sheep were really my husband, Adam’s, idea.
+As the sole lamb-eater among us, he wanted the option of home-grown rack-of-lamb on the table (with homemade mint jelly and handcrafted artisan bread, I’m sure).
 I, myself, have tried to enjoy lamb on more than one occasion, but I am sorry to say I have never developed a taste for it, nor have our children.

 First off, there was the question of fencing; we had already divided our pastures and paddocks with several strands of barbed wire for our cattle, but when we realized sheep would have to share at least some of that space, some retrofitting was in order.
 Many paycheques later (a roll of field fencing being roughly equivalent to a week’s groceries for a family of four), we had a large enough area enclosed in page wire, now only awaiting our woolly bundles of frolicking joy.
 In choosing sheep, we weren’t as discerning as literature lead us to believe we should be.
 Our breed options were somewhat limited by what was available in geographic proximity to us and we ended up with a dog’s breakfast of Rideau Arcott, Suffolk, and Katadhin (the latter being hair-sheep and while having the benefit of not requiring shearing, also wouldn’t provide me with any fleeces).

-We outfitted our one-ton pickup (which, in private, we referred to as “Fudgie” ; the only vehicle I’ve ever named, I swear, due to it’s plates beginning with FJE) with a homemade “cage” for the bed.
+We outfitted our one-ton pickup (which, in private, we referred to as “Fudgie”; the only vehicle I’ve ever named, I swear, due to its plates beginning with FJE) with a homemade “cage” for the bed.
 If ever a truck was “vintage” and had straw and chaff blowing out from the bed as it drove too slow in front of you on the highway, it was this one.
-It screamed “Farm Truck” from it’s patina of manure on the wheel wells to the collection of baling twine on the passenger’s side of the sprung bench to the tailgate held on with a come-along attached to the box.
-The cage we constructed was a clever affair of four panels which slid into the box and were lashed together at the top corners for integrity.
+It screamed “Farm Truck” from its patina of manure on the wheel wells to the collection of baling twine on the passenger’s side of the sprung bench to the tailgate held on with a come-along attached to the box.
+The cage we constructed was a clever affair of four panels that slid into the box and were lashed together at the top corners for integrity.
 It had served us for transporting goats, a few piglets, chickens, you name it.
-The only thing it lacked was a roof panel; however since from the base of the bed to the top of the side panels was easily five feet, it didn’t give us pause.
+The only thing it lacked was a roof panel; however, since the base of the bed to the top of the side panels was easily five feet, it didn’t give us pause.

 When I arrived at my destination I looked around with undisguised envy at the smooth-oiled machine that was the sheep farm.
 Mentally making notes and coveting their handling set-ups, the shepherd and I caught and loaded my little ewes.
-I had never been this close to lambs before and there really isn’t much cuter.
+I had never been this close before and there really isn’t much cuter than lambs.
 Large eyes and dainty hooves they seemed to be half fawn.
 The shepherd cast a practiced eye over our cage and asked, “Don’t you have a roof for that thing?”

 “No,” I answered, trying to seem as if I hadn’t just been thinking the same thing, “Do you think it really matters?”
 The lambs were only a foot tall, the clearance of the cage five.

-Here he shrugged in non-committal.
-I could imagine his train of thought; he wanted this sale to go through and the lambs to leave his property, so in the end he helped me load the last ones in silence and away I went.
+Here he shrugged in a non-committal fashion.
+I could imagine his train of thought; he wanted this sale to go through and the lambs to leave his property, so in the end, he helped me load the last ones in silence, and away I went.